-The waist of the TransMon telescope for 532 nm is 2.2 mm, located 2.6 ± 0.3 m from the viewport.
-The propagation distance from the viewport to the first steering mirror on the optical table (including a 300 mm periscope) is ~ 3 m [1].
+The waist of the TransMon telescope for 532 nm is 2.2 mm, located $2.6 \pm 0.3$ m from the viewport.
+The propagation distance from the viewport to the first steering mirror on the optical table (including a 300 mm periscope) is $\sim 3$ m [1].
 Our mode matching solution assumes a 213 μm waist inside the phase modulator (see figure 4).

-3.2.3 Beam Steering
+3.2.3 Beam Steering and Wavefront Sensing

-DC QPDs on the TransMon table will guide initial alignment of the 532 nm ALS beam into the arm cavity and monitor ALS injection beam alignment.
-Differential wavefront sensing will subsequently be employed to align the auxiliary laser beam to the arm cavity.
+DC QPDs on the TransMon table will maintain alignment of the 532 nm ALS beam into the TMS.

+Differential wavefront sensing will subsequently be employed to align the auxiliary laser beam to the arm cavity, by feeding back to the TMS and PZT steering mirrors.
 Figure 4 reveals the positions of both the near field (NF) and the far field (FF) wavefront sensors (WFSs) and their associated Gouy phase telescopes.
 These telescopes are designed to provide 90° Gouy phase difference between the detector locations, permitting orthogonal sensing of beam tilts and offsets.
-Alignment control signals derived from these quadrant diodes will be applied to the PZT steering mirrors on either side of the mode matching telescope.2